By Corinne Whiting

 Also in Okanogan County, Nighthawk was one of the oldest mining districts, dating to the 1860s when Washington was only a territory.
 Many original structures are still standing — the Nighthawk hotel, original schoolhouse, a mining office, and old mill — and can be traced back to 1903, when the boom town served the area’s six concentration mills.
 Over time, operating costs and drops in metal values caused the mines to shut down and the town’s population to dwindle.

 Located about 30 minutes east of Oroville, this small Washington ghost town is alive with history.
 Chesaw was named for a Chinese miner who settled in the area and sold supplies to local miners.
 The town experienced a short-lived boom when placer gold was discovered nearby, and later became a logging community.
-At its height, the destination was home to a couple hotels, a three-story livery barn, a blacksmith shop, a couple of department stores, barber shop, post office, three saloons, a bank, and more.
-Today, the town is merely a fragment of what it was, but remaining structures include a false-front building plus other functioning structures, like a tavern where passers-by can grab a burger.
+At its height, the destination was home to a couple of hotels, a three-story livery barn, a blacksmith shop, a couple of department stores, a barber shop, a post office, three saloons, a bank, and more.
+Today, the town is merely a fragment of what it was, but the remaining structures include a false-front building plus other functioning structures, like a tavern where passers-by can grab a burger.

 Once the Lewis County Seat, today only two landmarks remain in Claquato: the cemetery (with its famous fir tree, once a shelter for pioneers) and Washington’s oldest standing church.
 Although the church was restored in the 1950s and added to the National Register of Historic Places, it still boasts an original bell and a crown of thorns steeple.
 The area was originally a seasonal campsite for Native Americans, whose hunting and fishing trails led to the Chehalis and Neuwaukum rivers.
 In the 1850s, Claquato rapidly evolved into a thriving lumber town under the leadership of Hawkins Davis, until his death due to a fall at the mill.
 About a decade later, the railroad bypassed Claquato, which led to its eventual abandonment; the town was officially removed from the county records in 1902.